Sony is one of my favorite brands, and they have some great lenses for landscape photography.

 It’s also got a really steady focus ring on the lens that allows you to easily zoom up on the subjects in your landscape telephoto photos.

-Also got switches on the side that help you switch between manual and autofocus fold to infinity focus and image stabilization.
+Also, switches on the side help you switch between manual and autofocus fold to infinity focus and image stabilization.

 It’s also got a ring that allows you to switch between landscape and portrait view when it’s on your tripod.

 If you’re in the market for a 70 to 200 lens, I highly recommend this Sony version if you’re using a Sony mirrorless e mount camera because it is so fantastic.

 If you have the money to invest in a telephoto lens of this quality, I highly recommend doing that.

 I honestly credit this lens with getting me back into love with landscape photography because I went through about a six-month stretch of not being happy with my images.

 I honestly did not pick up my camera for about five months and then took this lens out, shooting with me just capturing detailed telephoto images that I could get with this lens.